erlang-lager/lager/README.md

 OTP Support Policy
 ------------------
 The lager maintainers intend to support the past three OTP releases from current on the main 3.x branch of the project.
-As of 3.4.0 that includes 19, 18 and 17.
-As a special case, until OTP 20 is released, we will continue to accept PRs for and support R16.
+As of July 2017 that includes 20, 19, and 18.

 Lager may or may not run on older OTP releases but it will only be guaranteed tested on the previous three OTP releases.
 If you need a version of lager